Quarterly Economic and Revenue Forecasts

 In addition to tariff uncertainty, there have been repeated issues with arsenic levels.
 Several tracts have failed arsenic testing until after the geoduck auctions.

 Because it appears that tariffs and tariff uncertainty are currently driving geoduck prices, some forecast around these are necessary to predict geoduck prices.
-Unfortunately, the question of when and how tariff’s will changes is a political one — which we are fairly ill-equipped to make.
+Unfortunately, the question of when and how tariffs will change is a political one — which we are fairly ill-equipped to make.

 Aside from tariffs, the geoduck market faces a number of risks that can cause prices to vary wildly.
 In addition to what is discussed above, these include